prophile/typ-report/sections/design.md

 This representation is given in Figure\ \ref{fig:existentialStateOpt}, using GADT syntax\cite{gadts}.
-This forms the foundation of my implementation, with the actual proofs for the various instances given in Chapter\ \ref{chap:proofs}.
+This forms the foundation of my implementation, with the actual proofs for the various instances given later\todo{Include Agda bits}.

 \begin{figure}
 \begin{lstlisting}